nikhil2197/snap_feedback/README.md

 # Play-based Classroom Feedback App

-A web application that utilizes AI to provide structured feedback on preschool play and toy designs.
-Upload playground and toy images, optionally add an activity description, and receive detailed evaluations across multiple play-based education criteria.
+A web application that utilizes AI to provide structured feedback to preschool teachers on their classroom and activity setup.
+Upload images of the classroom and activity, optionally add an activity description, and receive detailed evaluations across multiple play-based education criteria.

 ## Live Demo